DiscontinuedUpdate: Asics GT 2000 7

 Like all other versions of the GT 2000, this shoe features the Impact Guidance System (IGS®), which works by enhancing the foot’s gait.
 IGS aims to promote natural movement; hence, the shoe works with the foot instead of controlling it.

 To reduce overpronation, the shoe employs the Dynamic DuoMax™.
-This feature decreases the stress on the foot while bringing adequate support for a comfortable ride.
+This feature decreases the stress on the foot while bringing adequate support for a comfortable ride, which makes the shoe suitable for daily usage.

 At the midfoot area is the Guidance Trusstic System™, a stability structure in the form of a resin material.
 It prevents unnecessary twisting during foot movement.
 This technology also offers additional torsional rigidity.